-Frostbite usually affects the tips of a cat’s ears, their tail, and feet which, as a result, may appear grey or pale in colour.
+Frostbite in cats usually affects the tips of their ears, their tail, and feet which, as a result, may appear grey or pale in colour.
 To avoid this, make sure there is no snow or ice stuck to their fur or paws when they come back indoors.
 If you think your cat has frostbite or are unsure, take them to the vet immediately and follow further instructions.

-If you’re looking to keep your cats warm and safe, it is important to encourage as much time indoors as possible.
-Small cats have less thermoregulation and don’t tolerate the cold very well.
-While older cats may suffer from age-related diseases such as arthritis, weak immune systems or decreased muscle mass.
+If you’re looking to keep your cats warm and safe during cold weather, it is important to encourage as much time indoors as possible.
+Small cats have less thermoregulation and don’t tolerate the cold very well, while older cats may suffer from age-related diseases such as arthritis, weak immune systems or decreased muscle mass.
 In combination with the harsh weather, your cat may have difficulty facing the cold despite their desire to get outdoors.

-If your cat is typically an outdoor cat, make sure to double-check your cat doors.
-Ensuring your pet still has easy access to get indoors and it hasn’t been cemented by the cold.
+If your cat is typically an outdoor cat, make sure to double-check your cat doors/cat flaps to ensure they haven’t been cemented by the cold and your pet still has easy access to get indoors.

 It is also important to provide your cat with a litter tray so they have less inclination to go outdoors.
 Keeping them entertained with lots of toys can also distract them enough to stay indoors for longer periods of time.

 Whilst cats are feisty and generally take care of themselves, some cat breeds need a little more help during the winter months.
 Establishing what temperature is too cold for your cat varies depending on their age, breed and overall health, however the average temperature of 7°C is said to be too cold for cats, anything below this temperature can potentially lead to hypothermia.